OssiPesonen/ossi-dev-nextjs-frontend/README.md

 I used Next.js due to my earlier experience with it.
 It took me about a day to code this because the framework takes away the boring stuff.

+### SSG

+I decided to use SSG for speed.
+The contents of my portfolio are not that often changed.
+I'll be setting up a webhook in Vercel and I'm gonna trigger that with Strapi each time content is changed.

 ### State container

 I used Redux as the state container, and the Toolkit project to cut writing the boilerplate in half.
-While the application is relatively small, storing some data in the container removes the need for repeated API calls when that data is already available.
+While the application is relatively small, using a state container removes the need to pass data with props.

-I also installed Redux Thunk and used it on two calls which populate the state: Showcase and Blog posts.
-These are both used as a list of entries on single showcase and post pages, so I didn't want to duplicate code with the HTTP call and dispatching to state.

 ### Back-end